 I continued on to Del Rio’s Walmart and pulled in for the night.
 And soon after my day went pretty much downhill.
 It was about 1530 when I went outside to check the batteries.
-When I tried to open the door afterward, it wouldn’t unlatch for me.
+When I tried to open the door to go back into the coach, it wouldn’t unlatch for me.
 Both the latch lock and the dead bolt were unlocked, but pulling the door handle and finding it very loose and sloppy, I knew something inside had broken and locked me out.

-In the end I now must use a big screwdriver to get the door opened from outside because I’ll need a whole new latch assembly – probably from an RV dealer – to complete the job.
+In the end I had to use a big screwdriver to get the door opened from outside because I’d need a whole new latch assembly – probably from an RV dealer – to complete the job.
 But I could get home the way it was – at least that was the goal.

 The time out of the coach was like being homeless.
 No food.
 No bed.
 No medicines.
 No warmth.

 As day turned to dark, they continued to work by flashlight and it was getting cold outside.
-I finally went inside the store and sat on one of their electric shopping scooters by the hot rotisserie chicken display where it was plenty warm, and waited for their call.
+I finally went inside the store and sat on one of their electric shopping scooters by the warm chicken display where it was plenty comfy, and waited for their call.
 It was about 1900 when they called and said they got it open.

 It was with gratitude that I paid them $110 for their efforts.
 They were kindly and determined fellows and I was very pleased that they stayed with a very difficult job ’til it was done.

 I guess all the drama had me wired because I stayed up past midnight local time.
 I think.
-Or was it home time.
-These time zones confuse me.
+Or was it home time?
+Those time zones confused me.
 But when I got to bed I slept well and was very thankful to be back in the coach.

 Day 10, Wednesday, Del Rio, TX to El Paso, TX via US90, US285, I-10: 424 miles